By Marcin Wojtyczka

 Weather forecast models comparison

-https://www.weathercharts.org - extensive collection of links to meteorological charts
+https://www.weathercharts.org - an extensive collection of links to meteorological charts

 METAR reports (Meteorological Aerodrome Report)